-Section III.
+Section II.
 Environmental determination.
 The Board further finds and determines that the proposed action is exempt from the California Environmental Quality Act ("CEQA"), as discussed below.

-- California Code of Regulations, title 14 ("CEQA Guidelines") §15301 exempts the maintenance, operation and/or permitting of existing facilities.
-This ordinance allows existing dwellings on agricultural parcels, existing guest houses and residential accessory structures, and recreational vehicles to continue to be used as interim housing for displaced persons, for a limited time period and subject to the standards and requirements in Chapters 40 and 40A and applicable permits.
-This ordinance also extends Chapter 40 and 40A provisions allowing year-round occupancy of existing seasonal and extended seasonal farmworker housing, during the effective period of Chapters 40 and 40A. - 2) CEQA Guidelines \$15302 exempts projects involving replacement or reconstruction of existing structures on the same site and having substantially the same purpose and capacity as the structure replaced.
-This ordinance would modify and extend those existing provisions of Chapters 40 and 40A related to reconstruction of legal nonconforming uses and structures and to use of ministerial design standards to residential reconstruction in scenic landscape units. - 3) CEQA Guidelines §15303 exempts the conversion of existing small structures from one use to another.
-This ordinance would allow existing legally permitted guest houses, pool houses, and other habitable residential accessory structures to be rented to displaced persons on an interim basis until Chapters 40 and 40A expire.
-It also allows interim residential use of certain existing visitor-serving uses, including marketing accommodations, farmstays, bed and breakfast inns, resorts, retreats and camps, until Chapters 40 and 40A expire. - 4) CEQA Guidelines §15305 exempts minor alterations in land use limitations in areas with an average slope of less than 20% which do not result in any changes in land use or density.
-Allowing existing seasonal and extended seasonal farmworker housing to be occupied year-round until the expiration of Chapters 40 and 40A is a temporary change in land use limitations that does not change land use or density.
+- California Code of Regulations, Title 14, Division 6, Chapter 3 ("CEQA Guidelines") §15301 exempts the maintenance, operation and/or permitting of existing facilities.
+This ordinance allows existing dwellings on agriculture-zoned parcels, existing guest houses and residential accessory structures, and recreational vehicles to continue to be used as interim housing for displaced persons, for a limited time period and subject to the standards and requirements in Chapters 40, 40A, 40C, and 40D and applicable permits.
+This ordinance also extends provisions allowing year-round occupancy of existing seasonal and extended seasonal farmworker housing, during the effective period of Chapters 40, 40A, 40C, and 40D. - 2) CEQA Guidelines §15302 exempts projects involving replacement or reconstruction of existing structures on the same site and having substantially the same purpose and capacity as the structure replaced.
+This ordinance would modify and extend those existing provisions of Chapters 40, 40A, 40C, and 40D related to reconstruction of legal nonconforming uses and structures and to use of ministerial design standards to residential reconstruction in scenic landscape units. - 3) CEQA Guidelines §15303 exempts the conversion of existing small structures from one use to another.
+This ordinance would allow existing legally permitted guest houses, pool houses, and other habitable residential accessory structures to be rented to displaced persons on an interim basis until Chapters 40, 40A, 40C, and 40D expire.
+It also allows interim residential use of certain existing visitor-serving uses, including marketing accommodations, farmstays, bed and breakfast inns, resorts, retreats, and camps, until Chapters 40, 40A, 40C, and 40D expire. - 4) CEQA Guidelines § 15305 exempts minor alterations in land use limitations in areas with an average slope of less than 20% which do not result in any changes in land use or density.
+Allowing existing seasonal and extended seasonal farmworker housing to be occupied year-round until the expiration of Chapters 40, 40A, 40C, and 40D is a temporary change in land use limitations that does not change land use or density.
 This ordinance's provisions governing reconstruction of legal nonconforming residential structures and use of ministerial design standards to review of applications to rebuild residential structures also do not change land use or density.
-Similarly, allowing existing farm family dwellings, marketing accommodations, farmstays, bed and breakfast inns, resorts, retreats and camps to be used for interim housing does not change land use or density; residential use of these facilities is temporary and the permitted land use does not change.
-In all cases, these temporary allowances for housing would expire on or before the expiration date of Chapters 40 and 40A.
+Similarly, allowing existing farm family dwellings, marketing accommodations, farmstays, bed and breakfast inns, resorts, retreats and camps to be used for interim housing does not change land use or density; residential use of these facilities is temporary, and the permitted land use does not change.
+In all cases, these temporary allowances for housing would expire on or before the expiration date of Chapters 40, 40A, 40C, and 40D.

+Section III.
+Sonoma County Code Chapter 40 is amended as shown in Exhibit A to this ordinance.

 Section IV.
-Sonoma County Code Chapter 40 is amended to repeal the existing text and replace as shown in Exhibit A to this ordinance.

-Section V. Sonoma County Code Chapter 40A is amended to repeal the existing text and replace as shown in Exhibit B to this ordinance.
+Sonoma County Code Chapter 40A is amended as shown in Exhibit B to this ordinance.